 The first type of assistance provided by the College itself is in the form of on-campus employment, administered under the Service Scholarship program.
 Students who are awarded a full Service Scholarship are expected to work 13 hours per week for 35 weeks in such areas as food service, buildings maintenance, grounds maintenance, the library or office clerical work.
-For this work, credit in the amount of $3,886 is given against room and board.
+For this work in 2016-17, credit in the amount of $4,700 is given against room and board.

 Some Service Scholarship recipients are needed to work during the Thanksgiving and Easter vacations since many students remain on campus during these holidays and basic services must continue to operate.
 Supervisors have the final say over who is scheduled to work during these holidays.